fearlesspandas/proto/ReadMe.md

 ## --------Getting Started---------------
 Typical uses 3 main structures to define it's calculations.
 They are: axiom, sim, and rsim.
-These types in they're full functionality are imported like so:
+These types in their full functionality are imported like so:

 ```